varundataquest/Indus-Valley-Text-Analysis/README.md

 # ICITTextAnalysis
 Indus script ICITcorpus Analysis
-Dataset was created as a csv file from ICIT web site from raw html files for each for the Text Data labels were changes and a linearized copy of the original text was added. n-gram model was build from database and various Tests run to decipher unclear characters
+Dataset was created as a csv file from ICIT web site from raw html files for each for the Text Data labels were changes and a linearized copy of the original text was added. n-gram model was build from this corpus and various Tests run to decipher unclear characters

  This is how you use this project: